aparmendariz/aparmendariz.github.io/content/project/scikit/index.md

 ---

-My second project focuses on developing a sensitivity analysis tool for the applied researcher.
+My third project focuses on developing a sensitivity analysis tool for the applied researcher.

 <!--more-->